 Christine, the director of Epics Music, is a composer and music teacher who completed her Bachelor of Music (Composition) at the Sydney Conservatorium in 2008.
 Christine has been tutoring since age 16, and has worked with world class Australian composers and is highly qualified for piano lessons and other musical needs.
-Christine holds her Working with Children Check, Certificate IV in Training and Assessment, Licensed Kindermusik Educator and an Associate member of Australian Music Therapy Association.
+Christine has also completed further studies in Certificate IV in Training and Assessment, Kindermusik Training, The Voices of Autism (MOOC through Torrens University).

 Residing in beautiful Kiama, New South Wales, Christine has been teaching for over 15 years.
-Continually finding new ways to involve younger musicians is one of Christine’s goals along with composing new music!
+Christine’s focused interest is in finding new ways to help those with ASD (Autism Spectrum Disorder) through music!

 Christine Buurman (b.
 1986) was born and educated in the Illawarra, graduating from Kiama High School in 2003 and remaining on the beautiful south coast Christine studied composition at the Sydney Conservatorium of Music and Graduated with her Bachelor of Music (Composition) in 2009.
 This young aspiring composer had the privilege of studying with Michael Smetanin, Trevor Pierce, Mary Finsterer, Damien Ricketson and others.